Selena Gomez Stuns In Makeup-Free Photos

 Fans most definitely took note of how gorgeous Selena was looking in her Boston uploads as the comments section was full of sweet messages for the star.

-“Always gorgeous,” one fan told her.
 Another commented on the multi-photo upload, “you’re always beautiful, my number 1 idol and my only inspiration.”

-A third added, “You really do have such beautiful eyes” while many others were quick to describe Gomez as “beautiful.”
+A third added, “You really do have such beautiful eyes.”

-The new snaps – which already have more than 5.2 million likes – come shortly after the actor and singer stunned fans earlier this month as she showed off her brand new shorter, curlier hair do for the first time.
+The new snaps — which already have more than 5.2 million likes — come shortly after the actor and singer stunned fans earlier this month as she showed off her brand-new shorter, curlier hairdo for the first time.

 There’s no doubting that Selena is looking happy and healthy right now after a difficult period that saw her undergo a kidney transplant.